 Real-World Insurance Scenarios for Electricians

-• Public liability covers the property damage claim from the homeowner
+• Public liability covers the homeowner's property damage claim

-• Fire damage repairs, smoke remediation, and temporary accommodation could exceed $150,000
+• Fire damage repairs, smoke remediation, and temporary accommodation can exceed $180,000

-• Without insurance, the electrician would be personally liable for the full amount
+• Without cover, the electrician bears the full cost personally

-• Safe Work Australia may investigate the incident, and statutory liability covers legal defence costs
+• The state electrical safety regulator may investigate, and statutory liability covers defence costs and any penalty

-Your van is broken into overnight and your specialist electrical tools - thermal imaging camera, cable locator, power tools, and general hand tools - are stolen.
+Your van is broken into overnight in a suburban street.
+Specialist electrical tools - thermal imaging camera, cable locator, power tools, and hand tools - are stolen.

-• Tools & equipment cover reimburses the replacement cost of stolen tools
+• Tools and equipment cover reimburses the replacement cost of stolen items

 • Without cover, you may be unable to work for days while sourcing replacements

-• Business interruption cover may also compensate for lost income during the downtime
+• Business interruption may compensate for lost income during the downtime

-Your apprentice receives an electric shock while working on a live circuit and suffers burns requiring hospital treatment and several weeks off work.
+Your apprentice receives a significant electric shock while working on a supposedly de-energised circuit on a commercial site.
+They suffer burns requiring hospital treatment and several weeks off work.

-• Workers compensation covers the immediate medical costs and loss of earnings for the apprentice
+• Workers compensation covers the apprentice's medical costs, rehabilitation, and income replacement

-• Employer's liability covers any civil claim the apprentice may bring for exemplary damages
+• Employer's liability covers any common-law negligence action the apprentice may bring

-While installing a new circuit, an accidental power surge damages the client's computer equipment, home entertainment system, and smart home devices.
+While installing a new circuit in a home office, an accidental power surge damages the client's computer setup, dual monitors, printer, and smart-home devices.

 • Public liability covers the cost of replacing the damaged equipment

-• Professional indemnity may also apply if the surge resulted from a design or specification error
+• Professional indemnity may also respond if the surge resulted from a design or specification error

-• Your insurer handles the claim negotiation and any dispute resolution
+• Your insurer handles the claim negotiations with the client

 Insurance Tips for Electrical Businesses